 Share

-Download this as a pdf here or keep scrolling for the html version.
+Download this as a PDF here or keep scrolling for the HTML version.

-The Strategic Goal ‘Our Work Together’ builds on the success of previous cross-jurisdictional initiatives which has seen an increase in members, employees and committee/Council members from national and state/territory Councils coming into contact with each other when they work together.
+The Strategic Goal ‘Our Work Together’ builds on the success of previous cross-jurisdictional initiatives which have seen an increase in members, employees and committee/Council members from national and state/territory Councils coming into contact with each other when they work together.

-Courage - encouraging spiritual growth, welcoming innovation and giving hope for the future.
+Encouraging spiritual growth, welcoming innovation and giving hope for the future.

 These guidelines apply to persons who are: